pekoto-zz/GCP-Big-Data-ML/README.md

 Although this can mean different things, typically it now means functions as a service (FaaS).
 I.e., application code is hosted by a third party, eliminating need for server and hardware management.
 Applications are broken into functions that are scaled automatically.

+## 8. Recommendation Systems

+A recommendation system requires 3 things:

+* Data
+* Model
+* Training/serving infrastructure

+_Point_: Train model on data, not rules.

+__RankBrain__

+ML applied to Google search.
+Rather than use heuristics (e.g., if in California and q='giants', show California giants), use previous data to train ML model and display results.

+__Building a recommendation system__

+1. Ingest existing data (input and output, e.g., user ratings of tagged data)
+2. Train model to predict output (e.g., user rating)
+3. Provide recommendation: rate all of the unrated products, show top n.

+Ratings will be based on:

+1. Who is this user like?
+2. Is this a good product? (other ratings?)
+3. Predicted rating = user-preference * item-quality

+Models can typically be updated once a day or once a week.
+It does not need to be streaming.
+Once computed, the recommendations can be stored in Cloud SQL.

+So compute the ratings use a batch job (__Dataproc__), and store them in __Cloud SQL__.

+__Storage systems__

+Roughly:

+1. __Cloud Storage__: Global file system
+2. __Cloud SQL__: Relational database (transactional/relational data accessed through SQL)
+3. __Datastore__: Transactional, NoSQL object-oriented database
+4. __Bigtable__: High throughput, NoSQL, __append-only__ data (not transactional)
+5. __BigQuery__: SQL data warehouse to power analytics